Introduction

 Things to consider

-• Doing steps in the social anxiety hierarchy may be challenging and uncomfortable
+• Doing steps in the social anxiety hierarchy may be challenging and uncomfortable at times

 • Celebrate each step you work on and treat yourself with patience and kindness